frvgmxntx/ROS/README.md

 This should open Gazebo, RViz and a `rqt` command window.

-3. On a new terminal, source the workspace setup again then run the script:
+3. On a new terminal, source the workspace setup again then run the inference script on the `scripts` folder:

 `python3 detection_ros.py`

 The `detection_ros.py` script will start processing the camera topic and record the result.
-To stop, simply press `CTRL+C` on the terminal.
+To stop, simply press `Ctrl+c` on the terminal.
 After running, the recording video file will be saved in the folder the script was executed.

 Note: For now, the codec used `mp4v` may not be compatible with some apps for sharing, to fix this you can reencode using `ffmpeg`:
 `ffmpeg -i RESULT_VIDEO_FILE.mp4 -c:v libx264 -crf 23 -an REENCODED_VIDEO_FILE.mp4`

+## 🪜 Roadmap

+Planned features:
+- [x] Implement real-time YOLO detection on a ROS topic.
+- [] Show feed from image topic while running.
+- [] List usable camera sensors from `quadrotor` model.
+- [] Change codec for result video file.
+- [] Allow passing model and topic as parameters.
+- [] Generate report after running.

 ## 📚 Acknowledgments and Citations